link rel="canonical" href="https://www.lipedema.org"

 Helpful Resources

-The Lipedema Foundation maintains a resources page – lipedema.org/resources – where you will find everything from self-care videos to ICD Codes.
+Among the resources throughout our website, the Lipedema Foundation maintains a Resources page where you will find everything from a Patient Self-Advocacy Guide to ICD Codes.

 Quality of Life

-Alongside the physical pain symptoms, Lipedema can impact an individual’s mental health and quality of life, leading to lack of energy, feelings of hopelessness, low self-esteem, or eating disorders.
+In addition to physical symptoms, such as pain, swelling, heaviness, discomfort, and limited mobility, Lipedema can also affect an individual’s mental health and quality of life, sometimes leading to low energy, feelings of hopelessness, low self-esteem, or eating disorders.
 Affected individuals are encouraged to speak with their healthcare provider about their mental health.
 Support groups where patients can share their experiences may also be found through social media.
 To find these groups, go to Facebook and search Lipedema or lipoedema.

 What to Do About Lipedema